-All written assignments must be printed on white paper unless submitted at faculty request via email or Blackboard.
+All written assignments must be submitted via Blackboard unless faculty requests an alternative method.
 All references and documentation used for a written assignment must follow the American Psychological Association (APA) bibliographic style.
 Any information, idea, concept, statistic, or other data used to complete an assignment in the School of Applied Health Sciences must be properly cited (see below for more information).
 Failure to use proper citation is plagiarism.
 Plagiarism is academic dishonesty and grounds for dismissal from the University and School of Applied Health Sciences.
 Students should take care to submit the correct version of documents when submitting assignments electronically.
 Faculty will allow one 'incorrect' submission.
 If the student continues to submit documents in error, faculty will not accept and will grade the original submission.
+Please see AI policy for AI usage and guidelines.

 Correct grammar, punctuation, word usage, and spelling are required in all written assignments.
 Credit will be deducted for errors in these areas.
-When more than one page is submitted, the pages must be stapled together in the upper left-hand corner.
-For written assignments of more than five pages, a folder may be used but is not required unless requested by the individual faculty.
+It is up to faculty discretion to provide a rubric and writing guidelines for written assignments.
+It is expected that complete, cohesive sentences be used for all assignments and exams.